alanchampion/MazeRobotics/README.md

 # MazeRobotics
 A discrete event simulation of robots solving a floor-plan like maze.

+The goal is to create a efficient way for robots to find a solution to a floor-plan like maze.
+Currently, the code can solve a floor-plan as specified in the configuration file.
+Future work includes creating a graphical display of this process and making the maze solving even more efficient.

 ## Getting Started
 Make the project
 ```